Twisted generating functions and the nearby Lagrangian conjecture: Introduction

 \subsection{Twisted generating functions}

 The relevance of generating functions to the study of Lagrangians can be first seen from the following theorem of Giroux and Latour (Theorem~\ref{thm:girouxlatour}): for a closed manifold $L$, a Legendrian immersion $L\to J^1 M$ admits a \emph{generating function} (see Definition~\ref{dfn:gf}) if and only if the stable Gauss map $L\to \Lambda_0(\C^\infty)$ is trivial.
-Let us remark that we have no idea how to summon a generating function so we cannot use the "only if" part directly to prove our result.
-In view of this result, it seems hopeless to use generating functions before knowing that the stable Gauss map is trivial.
+Let us remark that we are not able to prove that any exact Lagrangian embedding has a generating function so we cannot use the "only if" part to prove that the stable Gauss map is trivial.
 To circumvent this issue, we introduce a weaker object that we call a \emph{twisted} generating function (see Definition~\ref{dfn:tgf}) and prove the following theorem.

 \begin{thmintro} Let $M$ and $L$ be closed manifolds.
 A Legendrian immersion $L\to J^1 M$ admits a twisted generating function if and only if the stable Gauss map $L\to \Lambda_0(\C^\infty)$ factors up to homotopy through $\pi\colon L \to M$. \end{thmintro}